mirage/capnp-rpc/README.md

     Capability.call_for_caps t Echo.logger_method request R.callback_get_pipelined
 ```

-We could have used `call_for_value` as before, and then used `import` to get the actual capability reference.
+We could have used `call_for_value` as before,
-But that would mean waiting for the response to be sent back to us over the network before we could use it.
+but that would mean waiting for the response to be sent back to us over the network before we could use it.
 Instead, we use `callback_get_pipelined` to get a promise for the capability from the promise of the `logger` call's result.
 This is a `Capability.t`, just as if we'd waited for it.